 10. Take a Boat Tour of the Europort

-Whether you want to take a water taxi or book a small boat tour through Europort, there are lots of options to explore one of Europe’s busiest ports.
+Whether you want to take a water taxi or book a small boat tour through Europort, there are many options to explore one of Europe’s busiest ports.

 You can also request a boat tour and look for tours with snacks and drinks on board!
 All this while letting the captain take you on a cruise through the beautiful waterways of Rotterdam.